Copenhagen Tunnel: Operation

 The original tunnel is now the middle of three parallel bores.
 A second tunnel to the west was built in 1877 and a third one to the east in 1886.
 The western bore carried up and down goods traffic, the central one was used for down passenger traffic and the eastern bore was used for up passenger traffic.

-Following electrification in the 1970s, the layout was remodelled.
-By this time both Kings Cross Goods Yard and Top Shed had closed so it was possible to remove the goods lines and simplify the layout.
+Following electrification in the 1970s, the layout was remodelled, as Kings Cross Goods Yard and Top Shed had closed so it was possible to remove the goods lines and simplify the track layout.
+The eastern tunnel was taken out of railway service but maintained to ensure the integrity of the ground overhead – it provides road vehicle access to Holloway Bank.

-In the current configuration, the lines approaching the tunnel from the north are grouped into Up Fast & Slow and Down Fast & Slow.
-Immediately before the northern portal the Up Slow is carried over the Up & Down Fast lines by an overbridge to join the Down Slow line so the central bore now carries the Up and Down Fast lines; the western bore carries the Up and Down Slow lines.
-The tracks in the eastern bore were lifted and it is now used to carry cables and provide occasional road access.

-From Belle Isle, just south of Copenhagen Tunnel all four lines become bidirectional before passing through Gasworks Tunnel to King's Cross station.
+In the 1955 British film comedy The Ladykillers, the northern portal of the tunnel is used as a set for the disposal of the body of Cecil Parker behind the house of Mrs Wilberforce, which was a set created over the tunnel specifically for the film.

+In January 2024, the Copenhagen Tunnel and the neighbouring Gasworks Tunnel became the first in the country to have new signal-boosting technology fitted inside.
+This stops devices from losing signal and allows passengers to continue calls while travelling through the tunnels.
+The upgrade was funded entirely by London North Eastern Railway.